 - You will have different FTP requirements due at various times during your course

 - Upload each piece of evidence to Sonia as soon as you have it available

-- To be eligible to attend WIL you must meet both the university course requirements and any further requirements attached to the site you are allocated.
+- To be eligible to attend WIL you must meet both your university course requirements and any further requirements attached to the site you are allocated.